milesj/optimal/docs/predicates.md

 ## Blueprint

-The `blueprint(default?: { [key: string]: Builder })` predicate verifies a value is an object that maps properties to builder instances.
+The `blueprint(default?: { [key: string]: Predicate })` predicate verifies a value is an object that maps properties to predicate instances.

 ```ts
 optimal(